PeterAkaJohn/Blog/README.md

  * refactored the code for maintainability reasons as suggested by udacity's reviewer

+ * edit has its own handler

+ * using ReferenceProperty in Comment and Post, adjusted template according to the changes

 # Usage

  * open terminal in the directory, run the application with `dev_appserver.py .` and visit localhost:8080 in your browser